 ML: Does a slowdown in China mean a slowdown in the U.S.?

 DS: We think the U.S. economy is strong enough to withstand China's slowing growth rate.
-That said, there's little question that the slowdown will affect U.S. company earnings, as well as our stock market and economy.
-This is why we look beyond Chinese government data to company surveys and other sources of insight, to help refine our estimates of China's growth rate, and to support our view that their economy will not face a hard landing.
-This is important in an environment where global growth is only 3% or so.
-There isn't a very large margin for error, which is one reason we expect more volatility in the U.S. stock market during China's transition.
-Policy and communication missteps are likely, which can lead to volatility.
+That said, there's little question that the slowdown could affect U.S. company earnings, as well as our stock market and economy, as we saw in 2015.
+This is why we look beyond Chinese government data to company surveys and other sources of insight to help refine our estimates of China's growth rate, and to support our view that their economy will not face a hard landing.
+This is important in an environment where global growth is only 3.5% or so.
+However, some policy and communication missteps are likely, which can lead to volatility in the markets.